aspatton/udacity_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Parameters of the Best Model:
 1. voting: 'soft'
-The ensemble model utilized Soft Voting which means the weighted average of probabilities for class membership was predicted by the individual models and then used to predict the class with the highest average probability.
+The ensemble model utilized Soft Voting which means the weighted average of probabilities for class membership is predicted by the individual models.
+The results are used to predict the class with the highest average probability.

-2. weights: [0.35714285714285715, 0.07142857142857142, 0.07142857142857142, 0.14285714285714285, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142]
+2. weights:
-This represents the weights assigned to the constituent models in the ensemble.
-A higher weight indicates that the associated model’s vote has more influence on the final prediction.
-In this instance, the first model in the ensemble has the most influence on the final output.
+The weights assigned to the models in the ensemble.
+A higher weight means the model has more influence on the final prediction.

 3. n_jobs: None
-This parameter is typically used to specify the number of jobs to run in parallel for fit, predict, etc. None usually means 1, i.e., the computations will not run in parallel.
+This parameter is used to specify the number of jobs to run in parallel.
+None usually means 1, i.e., the computations will not run in parallel.

 4. flatten_transform: None
-This parameter is usually related to whether the transformation should be flattened or not.
-None in this case possibly implies that the default behavior is used, and no flattening transformation is applied.
+This parameter signals whether the transformation is flattened.
+In this case, None says to use the default behavior thus no flattening.

 ## Pipeline comparison